CBD Oils or Capsules for Anxiety? [Both or Neither]

 - Low sex drive.

 Sometimes, patients can become addicted to antidepressants, which is obviously a severe and troubling side effect.
 For this reason, doctors try to avoid prescribing them where possible and instead stick to the therapy options, or they may recommend a combination of the two.

 Cannabidiol, often just referred to as CBD, is one of the active compounds from the cannabis plant.
-Recently, it has gained traction as a popular dietary supplement and an alternative treatment for a number of conditions.
-One such condition is anxiety disorder, but is there any truth in this myth or is it just rumor?
+Recently, it has gained traction as a popular dietary supplement.

 In 2011, Brazilian researchers from the University of Sao Paulo published a study on the effects of CBD on social anxiety disorder.
 This was a double-blind study in which neither the patient nor the researchers knew what was being administered to each individual.
 The 10 participants received either 400mg of CBD or a placebo.
 The results were recorded, and then a second session took place later where each individual was given the dose they had not received the previous time.
 The researchers concluded from the data collected that CBD “reduces anxiety in SAD”.